A story of Love, Loss and Coming Home

 When we start to slow down in the body we start to tune in to an inner aliveness, and REST becomes possible no matter where we are or what we’re doing, because it is what we ARE at our very core.

-I now live in Perth with my partner and at times his 3 beautiful children.
-I teach yoga, meditation, women’s embodiment and offer cacao ceremonies at several spaces in Perth.
+I now live in Perth and I teach yoga, mindfulness, women’s embodiment and offer cacao ceremonies at several spaces in Perth.
 Offering support and love for seekers of truth and the spiritual heart I continue to immerse myself in the study of Meditation, Yoga, Emotions, Psychology, Grief, Loss and Trauma counselling and I have a special passion in yoga as a tool for anxiety, depression and the highly sensitive person.

 I believe this life is to be loved and lived and that it is our birthright to thrive not just survive.
 I also believe that vulnerability, self acceptance, gentleness, kindness and embodying the fullness of our emotions is key to living an inspired, wholehearted life.